KarelZe/edu/maschinelles-lernen/01_self_test.md

 ## Linear Regression

-* Under which assumptions is the least squares objective from linear regression equivalent to a maximum likelihood objective?🦧
+* Under which assumptions is the least-squares objective from linear regression equivalent to a maximum likelihood objective?🦧
   * Gaussian likelihood with linear mean and constant noise.
 * Give the formula for ridge regression and explain its components.
 * Give the formula for LASSO and explain its components.